Number : Season 11, serial 4 of 5.

 “Nonsense, Gebek.
 They don’t need us.
 The Federation will import alien workers and mine the ore with their new machines!”
 Ettis

-Initially, the Ice Warriors come into this under the Federation banner – but we learn they are infact a breakaway group, in collusion – with Galaxy-5 and Chief Federation mining expert – Eckersley.
-Who is abley underplayed, as a scheming Federation turncoat – by Donald Gee.
+Initially, the Ice Warriors come into this – under the Federation banner – but we learn that they are infact a breakaway group; in collusion – with Galaxy-5 and Chief Federation mining expert – Eckersley.
+Who is abley underplayed, as a scheming Federation turncoat; by Donald Gee.

-In Curse Of Peladon, the story centred around Peladon’s attempts to better itself – by joining the Galactic Federation, which was undermined by traditionalists; who wanted to sabotage the conference and prevent Peladon’s advancement.
+In Curse Of Peladon, the story centred around Peladon’s attempts to better itself – by joining the Galactic Federation; which was attempted sabotaged – by Peladon traditionalists.

-Their collective refusal to work, smacks of a nod to Unionism and indeed 70’s Britain was similarly crippled by striking public servants – which again leaves Who doing a clever nod to some real-life topical events of the time.
+Their collective refusal to work, smacks of a nod to 1970’s unionism – and indeed 70’s Britain was similarly crippled by striking public servants; which again leaves Doctor Who – doing a clever nod to some real-life topical events.

-Sarah-Jane is not a bystander to proceedings either, which is nice and she is allowed to display a much stronger influence in the plot than Jo did in Curse – due to her education of the Queen in the Earth feminist movement.
+Sarah-Jane Smith – is not a bystander to proceedings either; which is nice and she is allowed to display a much stronger influence – in the plot than Jo Grant did in Curse.
+This is due to her education of the Queen, in the Earth ‘feminism’ movement.

 Monster Of Peladon is a more effective episode, than Curse Of Peladon.
 Whilst Curse did a good job of setting up the rich backstory of Peladon.
 Monster is allowed to take it through – to its natural conclusion.
 It feels nice to drop in on Peladon again with the Doctor – just like revisiting old friends.